vnfoa1/tricount_downloader/README.md

       - "8080:8080"
     restart: unless-stopped

-🧭 Comment ça marche ?
+🧭 How It Works

-Ouvrez l’interface.
+Open the web interface

-Collez l’URL de votre Tricount.
+Paste your Tricount URL

-Cliquez sur Download CSV.
+Click Download CSV

-(Optionnel) Utilisez cette URL dans une automatisation N8N.
+(Optional) Use it inside an N8N workflow

-🤝 Crédit & Auteurs
+🤝 Credits & Authors

-🔧 Basé sur le projet original de MrNachoX
+🔧 Original base project by MrNachoX

-🤖 Amélioré/complété avec Claude
+🤖 Extended with the help of Claude

-🚀 Packagé et simplifié pour Docker / Dockge
+🚀 Packaged for Docker / Dockge deployment